 Monday through Friday, from 8:00 a.m. – 5:00 p.m.

 Dates and Deadlines For Scheduling Exams With The DPRC

-For the Spring 2015 semester, the Exam Accommodation Request (EAR) form is due two weeks prior to the test date for regular exams and quizzes.
-Proctoring hours for regular exams and quizzes are Monday-Friday 9:00 a.m. to 5:00 p.m.
+For the Summer 2015 term, the Exam Accommodation Request (EAR) form is due one week prior to the test date for regular exams, quizzes, and finals.
+Proctoring hours for regular exams, quizzes, and finals are Monday-Friday, 9:00 a.m. to 5:00 p.m.

 Environmental Protection Agency Internship Opportunities

 Region 9 of the U.S. Environmental Protection Agency in San Francisco is seeking California State University (CSU) students as interns.
 This internship will provide CSU students with an opportunity to gain real world experience and technical knowledge, mentorship from EPA staff, and the opportunity to give back to the community while earning CSU college credit.
 For more information about this internship opportunity, please contact Kathleen Firstenberg, CSU Liaison for EPA, at 909/537-3860 or by e-mail at firstname.lastname@example.org.